aws-samples/support-insights-with-amazon-q/src/support_collector/README.md

 }
 ```

 Replace `<member_account_id>` with the actual AWS account ID of the member account, and `<your-bucket-name>` with the name of the S3 bucket in the Data Collection Central account.
 You can add multiple accounts.
-Please note 'SupportInsightsLambdaRole-9c8794ee-f9e' is going to be the name of the role created in the member accounts to grant permission to Lambda function as indicated in the deployment steps below .
+Please note 'SupportInsightsLambdaRole-9c8794ee-f9e' is going to be the name of the role created in the member accounts to grant permission to Lambda function.

 ## Data Collection Process